catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

         'related':relationship(Address)
     })

-When the mapping is complete, the structure of objects related to the class is detailed in figure 10.
+When the mapping is complete, the structure of objects related to the class is detailed in Figure 10.

 .. figure:: fig_mapper_components.png